Awoyalejohn/awesome-battleships/README.md

   - The grid size can be set at the start of the game
   - The choice is between 4 and 10
   - The player grid and computer grid will be sized the same
-  - Warns player if their choce is not between 4 and 10 add image here*
+  - Warns player if their choice is not between 4 and 10 add image here*

 - Random grid generation